 Webflow - Integration / Setup

-Video guide: Want a quick & easy Check out our video tutorial on how to integrate Weglot into your Webflow website!
+Video guide: Want a quick & easy explanation on how to set up your Webflow site with Weglot?
+Check out our video tutorial on how to integrate Weglot into your Webflow website!

 This account is where you’ll be able to view and manage all of your translations.
 Simply create a Weglot account here.